 To assist teachers in meeting sport policy requirements the School Sport Unit has developed 2 free of charge, NESA registered, TPL courses that support the development and review of sport and physical activity in their school.
-For more information view the Meeting sport policy requirements section of the Online and school based professional learning page.
+For more information view the Meeting sport policy requirements section of the Online and school-based professional learning page.

-The NSW Premier's Sporting Challenge (PSC) partners with a number of university academics and have created a number of TPL opportunities from their evidence-based research which shows students are more motivated, stay on task longer and learn more effectively when they are active.
+The NSW Premier's Sporting Challenge (PSC) partners with a number of university academics and has created a number of TPL opportunities from their evidence-based research which shows students are more motivated, stay on task longer and learn more effectively when they are active.
 These include:

 - Thinking while moving (TwM) - physical activity incorporated into mathematics lessons.
 There is currently a pilot occurring for the same concept in English lessons.

 - iPLAY - explicit teaching practices and learning modules to enrich planned and incidental school-based physical activity experiences.

 - Physical Activity for Everyone (PA4E1) - support and resources to review, renew and enhance secondary school sport, physical education and physical activity programs.